-The following information is provided in accordance with Form 51-102F6 - Statement of Executive Compensation ("Form 51-102F6").
-Information in this Statement of Executive Compensation is as at December 31, 2022, unless otherwise indicated.
+The following information with respect to the Company is provided in accordance with Form 51-102F6 - Statement of Executive Compensation ("Form 51-102F6").
+Information contained in this Statement of Executive Compensation is as of December 31, 2023, unless otherwise indicated, and all dollar amounts referenced herein are in Canadian dollars, unless otherwise specified.